idkfelix/year12/English/Oedipus - Blindness.md

 >Blind who now has eyes, beggar who now is rich, he will grope his way toward a foreign soil, a stick tapping before him step by step.

+> And if you find I’ve lied from this day onward call the prophet blind

+>